BotsheloRamela/CubeNet/README.md

 # CubeNet
 CubeNet is a 2D cube TCP multiplayer game built with Java.
-The game uses Java Swing for the GUI and currently only supports a maximum of 2 players who can move around.
-The objective of the game is to navigate through the 2D cube and reach the finish line before your opponent does.
+The game uses Java Swing for the GUI and allows players to engage in exciting battles.
+The objective of the game is to shoot and destroy other players while avoiding getting shot yourself.
+Gain points for successfully eliminating opponents and demonstrate your skills in strategic combat.
+The game currently supports a maximum of 2 players who can move around and engage in intense battles within the 2D cube arena.

 ## Getting Started
 ### Prerequisites